coderanger/coderanger.net/content/posts/chef-secrets.md

 Everyone has secrets.
 Database passwords, API credentials, recovery questions.
-These secrets need to be stored somewhere, and then made available to servers that require them.
+These secrets need to be stored somewhere, and then made available to servers that use them.

 # Requirements

 When working with secrets we have a few needs above and beyond that of "normal" configuration data.
 As with any security-relevant system, the overarching rule must be the **Principle of Least Privilege**.
-This means that if a person or server doesn't require a specific secret, it should not have access to it.
+This means that if a server doesn't require a specific secret, it should not have access to it.
 We also generally want some level of access logging to analyze any future problems.
-We are also sometimes willing to give up some ground, usually in the form of version control.
-Accessing the old value of a password is only needed in *"oops"* situations, so it isn't as much of a hard requirement for the storage system.
+We are sometimes willing to give up some ground, usually in the form of version control.
+Accessing the old value of a password is only needed in *"oops"* situations, so it isn't always a hard requirement for the storage system.

 ## Online vs. offline